orbitinghail/sqlsync/GUIDE.md

 ## Step 3: Hooking it up to your app

-Using the hooks exported from the file in
-[Step 2](#step-2-install-and-configure-the-react-library) we can easily hook SQLSync up to our application.
+Using the hooks exported from the file in [Step 2](#step-2-install-and-configure-the-react-library) we can easily hook SQLSync up to our application.

 Here is a complete example of a very trivial guestbook application which uses the reducer we created above.
-If

 ```tsx
 import React, { FormEvent, useEffect } from "react";